 SOS relies on the kindness and generosity of Canadians to be able to provide a home for the most vulnerable children of Gaza.

-For just $36/month you can sponsor a child in Gaza and help provide an orphaned or abandoned child with:
+For just $25/month you can sponsor an SOS Village in Gaza and help provide an orphaned or abandoned child with:

 - A safe and nurturing home